federicopepedev/wp-ai-assistant/README.md

 # AI Assistant: GPT ChatBot

 The AI Assistant WordPress plugin integrates an AI-driven chat feature on your WordPress site, offering visitors an engaging and interactive experience.
-By leveraging cutting-edge artificial intelligence technology provided by OpenAI, AI Assistant can proficiently answer visitors' inquiries, guide them through your website, and offer instant support and assistance.
+By artificial intelligence technology provided by OpenAI, AI Assistant can proficiently answer visitors' inquiries and offer instant support and assistance.

 ## Benefits